 8. Weibo Event

-Finally it’s a fresh concept that Sina Weibo brought to the microblogging service, Weibo Event.
-Weibo Event is going to revolutionize your concept about microblogging service from a place that collects everyone’s thoughts together, to a place that gets everyone involved and have fun together!
+Finally, it’s a fresh concept that Sina Weibo brought to the microblogging service, Weibo Event.
+Weibo Event will revolutionize your concept about microblogging service from a place that collects everyone’s thoughts together to a place that gets everyone involved and fun together!

-So you can probably see that every major feature in the Sina Weibo exists to attract new users, retain elite users, and encourages all users to tweet more and have more fun!
+So you can probably see that every prominent feature in Sina Weibo exists to attract new users, retain elite users, and encourages all users to tweet more and have more fun!

 But the war has just started.
-According the news from Huffington Post, Sina Weibo is planning its English version platform to compete directly with U.S. based Twitter.
 I think the war is pretty hard for Sina Weibo, as Twitter is already a greatly established microblogging service throughout the world, but hey, MySpace was once the social media behemoth that was ultimately taken by Facebook.

 So what do you think about the competition between Twitter and Sina Weibo?
-Do you think that heavily censored yet feature-rich Sina Weibo will take over the Twitter as the mainstream microblogging service?
-Or Twitter will ultimately defend its realm with, may be, new feature?
+Do you think that heavily censored yet feature-rich Sina Weibo will take over Twitter as the mainstream microblogging service?
+Or will Twitter ultimately defend its realm with, maybe, a new feature?
 Which new feature you will like to see on Twitter?
 Kindly let us know your thought!